timcondit/accumulator/README.md

 The first thing you need after updating your environment specific files.
 `terraform init`

 That'll get you started.
-From here the standard `terraform apply` can be run
+From here the standard `terraform apply` can be run.